 TOP 20 Keyboard Shortcuts in Excel

 Almost everyone uses MS Excel in some or other ways to carry out their work in the workplace.
-If you do not know the speed of your working, it dents your productivity.
-Therefore today we will discuss the most important keyboard shortcuts in excel you need to increase your productivity.
+If you do not know the speed of your work, it dents your productivity.
+Therefore today, we will discuss the most important keyboard shortcuts in excel you need to increase your productivity.

 There is an N number of formulas and keyboard shortcuts in excel.
 You do not need to know each one of them.
 Just look into the daily requirement in your career and learn one by one at each level.